bxlab/cmdb-quantbio/assignments/lab/ChIP-seq/assignment/index.md

 Question: How reproducible are the peaks called between the two samples?
 Is the p-value range of a peak indicative of reproducibility?
 Is it completely consistent?

+## Submission

+For this assignment you should submit three things:

+1. Your completed find_peaks.py script
+2. Your IGV browser image
+3. A README.md file with answers to the questions in steps 2 and 3

+## Advanced exercises

-### Step 4: Scoring sequences using a position weight matrix
+### Scoring sequences using a position weight matrix

 Using 'score_peak_seqs.py' as a framework, write a script that loads in the sequence for chromosome chr2R and the combined_peak bed file as well as the CTCF position frequency matrix.
 For each peak, score each k-mer (where k is the length of the sequence) and identify the best score and k-mer for each sequence.
 Your script should output a graph with the following subplots: